 2.4 mb - PDF

 More needs to happen in five key areas to help reduce suicide.
-Joe Potter, our Policy Manager, explains what we're asking from candidates standing in General Election.
+Joe Potter, our Policy Manager, explains what we're asking from the new government to help prevent suicide.

 Our policy calls for government

 Suicide prevention needs to go beyond mental health services

 - Around two-thirds of people who take their own lives are not in touch with mental health services in the year before they die.

 - We need a specific plan, backed with proper funding, for reaching and supporting these people.
 All Government departments need to take responsibility for suicide prevention, using every route available to them, for example, through debt advisors and housing associations, to reach people on low incomes at risk.

 Much more to be done to reach less well-off, middle-aged men